How to Use This Tool

 |---|---|---|

-| Scalability | Infinite — sharp at any size | Fixed resolution — blurs when enlarged |
+| Scalability | Infinite.
+Stays sharp at any size. | Fixed.
+Blurs when enlarged beyond the original size. |

-| File Size | Tiny for simple graphics | Larger, grows with dimensions |
+| File Size | Tiny for simple graphics. | Larger, grows with the image dimensions. |

-| Transparency | Supported | Full alpha channel |
+| Transparency | Yes.
+Full transparency support. | Yes.
+Full transparency support. |

-| Browser Support | All modern browsers | Universal |
+| Browser Support | All modern browsers. | Universal. |

-| Email Support | Not supported | Universal |
+| Email Support | Not supported by email clients. | Universal email support. |

-| Software Support | Design tools, browsers | Every application |
+| Software Support | Design tools and browsers. | Every application. |

-| Best For | Icons, logos, illustrations | Photos, screenshots, raster assets |
+| Best For | Icons, logos, illustrations. | Photos, screenshots, raster assets. |

-| Social Media | Not accepted as upload | Accepted everywhere |
+| Social Media Uploads | Not accepted on most platforms. | Accepted everywhere. |

-Use 2x for retina displays
+Use 2x for high-DPI screens

 Use 4x for print